ailton07/openapi-juice-shop/README.md

 # openapi-juice-shop
-REST API definition in OpenAPI of OWASP Juice Shop
+Not official REST API definition in OpenAPI of OWASP Juice Shop

+# Respository Structure

+The repository structure was inspired by the structure utilized in https://github.com/APIs-guru/openapi-directory.